Reserve power: Spain

 The King is Head of State, the symbol of its unity and permanence.
 He arbitrates and moderates the regular functioning of the institutions, assumes the highest representation of the Spanish State in international relations, especially with the nations of its historical community, and exercises the functions expressly conferred on him by the Constitution and the laws.

-Title II, Articles 56

-El Rey es el Jefe del Estado, símbolo de su unidad y permanencia, arbitra y modera el funcionamiento regular de las instituciones, asume la más alta representación del Estado español en las relaciones internacionales, especialmente con las naciones de su comunidad histórica, y ejerce las funciones que le atribuyen expresamente la Constitución y las leyes.

-The Spanish Constitution of 1978, Title II The Crown, Article 62, delineates the powers of the king, while Title IV Government and Administration, Article 99, defines the king's role in government.
-Title VI Judicial Power, Article 117, Articles 122 through 124, outlines the king's role in the country's independent judiciary.
-However, by constitutional convention established by Juan Carlos I, the king exercises his prerogatives having solicited government advice while maintaining a politically non-partisan and independent monarchy.
-Receiving government advice does not necessarily bind the monarch into executing the advice, except where prescribed by the constitution.
+The Spanish Constitution of 1978, Title II The Crown, Article 62, delineates the powers of the monarch, while Title IV Government and Administration, Article 99, defines the monarch's role in government.
+Title VI Judicial Power, Article 117, Articles 122 through 124, outlines the monarch's role in the country's independent judiciary.
+However, by constitutional convention established by Juan Carlos I, the monarch exercises prerogatives after having solicited government advice, while remaining politically non-partisan and independent.
+Receiving government advice does not necessarily bind the monarch into executing said advice, except where prescribed by the Constitution.

 It is incumbent upon the King: